 It is impossible to select a single retort process and conclude that it is optimal for every container type.
 However, there are distinct advantages and disadvantages when choosing a process type.

-The increasing use of organic ingredients, some with high initial microbial counts, has led to decontaminating by using pasteurization or sterilization.
-Many foods and beverages ingredient manufacturers now use retorts as an optimal choice.
+The increasing use of organic ingredients, some with high initial microbial counts, has led to decontamination by using pasteurization or sterilization.
+Many foods and beverage ingredient manufacturers now use retorts as an optimal choice.

 To find out about such an informative topic like this, join us for more!